 - Saint Patrick Apostle of Ireland (Amazon video, free to watch for Prime members): a slower paced documentary, but with excellent information

 - The Story of Saint Patrick: late elementary reading level, excellent read aloud for younger students

-The packet is designed not so your students will be able to regurgitate facts back about Saint Patrick, but to guide them into meaningful analysis of his life.
+We’ve designed this packet so your student’s won’t just be regurgitating facts about St. Patrick, but will guide them into meaningful analysis of his life.